ddc-java-12/personal-android-project-Kazpenn/docs/index.md

+---
+title: Blackjack
+description: Blackjack on the go.
+menu: Overview
+order: 0
+---

 ## Summary

 Ever wanted to play Blackjack at anytime, of course you have, everyone's a gambler!
 We made it so